MadebyAe/serverless-plugin-rust/README.md

 ### Important

-- Running this code might result in charges to your AWS account.
+- 💰 Running this code and examples might result in charges to your AWS account.
-- Running the tests might result in charges to your AWS account.
-- We recommend that you grant your code least privilege.
+- 🔐 We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
-For more information, see Grant least privilege.
-- This code is not tested in every AWS Region.
-For more information, see AWS Regional Services.

 ### Roadmap

 - Add Google Cloud compatibility (Experimental)
-- Add Serverless options schema
 - Integrate `serverless offline` and `serverless invoke`
-- Unit tests

 ---